ludovic-juniper/juniper-ssr-catalog-deploy/README.md

 We can help you modernize network security with a deny by default architecture and deny all, whitelist based routing.
 Our platform puts you in control of session directionality, while offering fine-grained segmentation, native session stateful firewall functions, and encryption of all data in motion.

 # FAIL SAFE SERVICE DELIVERY
-The 128T Networking Platform can help you maintain connectivity during planned and unplanned downtime.
+The Session Smart Router Networking Platform can help you maintain connectivity during planned and unplanned downtime.
 How?
 With advanced features such as active-active router clustering, sub-second session aware fast-failover, and dynamic session steering based on network state and QoS.
 That’s how.

 ## Upgrading to a new version